Mom shot to death while driving in NJ, possibly at random

-FREEHOLD, New Jersey (WPVI) --A woman was fatally shot as she drove in Freehold on Thursday night.
-It's believed the gunman randomly opened fire at the passing vehicle.
+FREEHOLD, New Jersey (WPVI) --A woman driving on a New Jersey highway was shot and killed when someone in another car opened fire on her vehicle.

-The victim was driving with her family on Route 33 when she was shot at around 11:45 p.m.
+Monmouth County prosecutors say they've made an arrest in the shooting of 24-year-old Sciasia Calhoun, who had been traveling on Route 33 in Freehold Township and was driving on an off-ramp when the shooting occurred around 11:45 p.m.
+Thursday.

-The woman's boyfriend and her 1-year-old child were in the vehicle at the time of the shooting.
-Neither were injured.
+Calhoun's boyfriend and a 1-year-old child were also in the vehicle at the time but were not injured.

-She was pronounced dead about an hour later at CentraState Medical Center.
+Calhoun was taken to a hospital but was pronounced dead there a short time later.

-The suspect is believed to have fired at the passing vehicle from the side of the road, in what is likely a random shooting.
+Prosecutors said Friday that a man has been arrested in connection with the shooting.
+But his name and further details on the shooting have not been released.

 -----